gergme/bsdup/README.md

 ```

 It's *important* that you install the required packages, this script uses a lot of common and not so common tools to accomplish it's tasks.
-If you'd prefer to install thes packages manually, here's the packages it installs:
+If you'd prefer to install these packages manually, here's the packages it installs:

 ** RESERVED for PKG list **